OpenPrinting/openprinting.github.io/_pages/achievements.md

 >
 > By switching to the GPL, we're reaffirming our commitment to the free software world.
 One big reason for this decision was to reduce the lead time between bugs being fixed in the development tree and users seeing the fixes, especially those users dependent on Linux distributions.
 >
-> Moving forward, we'd also like to resolve the effective fork with "ESP Ghostscript," so that our development tree is suitable directly for use in Linux distributions without a lot of extra patches.
+> Moving forward, we'd also like to resolve the effective fork with "ESP Ghostscript", so that our development tree is suitable directly for use in Linux distributions without a lot of extra patches.
 It would be very nice if all the GPL patches could be incorporated into the main tree without any license restrictions (which means that we need copyright assignment), but realistically, we'll still have to implement an apartheid system of some kind, so that a GPL-only subdirectory exists that gets deleted out of our commercial releases.

 Linux distributions continued using ESP Ghostscript though, due to the CUPS Raster output device and the complete set of built-in printer drivers.